spikebike/Backups-Done-Right-legacy/README.md

 Then, edit the config file to your needs.

-You do also need certificates for the encryption:
+You do also need certificates for the SSL encryption:

 	$ cd Backups-Done-Right/src
 	$ ./makecerts <your_email_address>